A 100 Mile Thanksgiving

 - Salt and black pepper to taste

-- Heat oven to 375˚ F. Chop the sprouts in half.
+- Heat oven to 375˚ F. Chops the sprouts in half.
 Blanch in boiling salted water for one minute (if roasting) or boil for about 5 or 6 minutes until done but not mushy.
-If roasting, take the blanched sprouts, put on a sheet pan and drizzle with olive oil, salt and pepper and roast about 15 minutes.
+If roasting, take the blanched sprouts, put them on a sheet pan and drizzle them with olive oil, salt and pepper and roast for about 15 minutes.
 Check the sprouts for doneness.

 - Place a sauté pan on medium heat.
 Add 1 tbsp. of cooking oil, get nice and hot, and add the sprouts.
 Add a pinch of salt and freshly ground pepper.
 Stir the sprouts a few times; if they start to stick add a little bit of water.
 You are cooking them to get them hot and slightly toasted.
 Add the honey and stir well.

 - Take the pan off the heat; add almonds and breadcrumbs and stir.
 Place the sprouts on a plate, grate parmesan over the dish and serve.